Eijkman (crater)

 Eijkman is a lunar impact crater that is located on the far side of the Moon's southern hemisphere.
 It lies about a half crater diameter to the southeast of the larger crater Lemaître.
 To the south-southwest is the crater Crommelin, and to the northeast is Fizeau.
+Eijkman lies within the South Pole-Aitken basin, in the western periphery.

+On the lunar geologic timescale, Eijkman dates to the Nectarian period.
 The rim of this crater is well-defined and has not been significantly worn down by impacts.
 Nevertheless, there are a few tiny craterlets along the edge and a small craterlet along the northern inner wall.
 The inner walls display some minor terracing along the northwestern edge.
 Near the midpoint of the crater interior floor is a horseshoe-shaped central peak formation, with the open end pointing towards the south.
+The spectra of the central peak fits an olivine-bearing gabbroic norite mineralogy, which originated from a depth of 5.4±to km.

+This formation is named after the Dutch doctor and Nobel laureate Christiaan Eijkman (1858-1930).
+Its designation was officially adopted by the International Astronomical Union in 1970.